History of the Jews in Transnistria: The Jews from the Rest of Romania, the Vapniarka Concentration Camp and the 1942-1944 Repatriations

-After the Holocaust (and the deaths in the Soviet camps).
+After the Holocaust

 Radu Ioanid mentioned a Romanian government report that indicated that 22,300 Jewish deportees had returned to Romania in the fall of 1944, after Romania had switched sides against Germany, but when the Communists did not yet control the country; he believes that this number is an exaggeration.
 Another large group were repatriated starting in April 1945.

 According to Nikolai Bougai, in March 1945, 12,852 Jews from 5,420 families with both Romanian and Soviet passports living in Ukraine were relocated (as Jews) by the NKVD to the Soviet north and east.
 Those Jews who survived the forced labor in the Soviet camps who had been sent there from Mohyliv-Podilskyi returned to Romania in 1947.
 According to the Yad Vashem data, 232 Jews sent there whose names are known died in the Arkhangelsk basin.
 According to the Yad Vashem data, five Jews from Romania died there.
-According to the Yad Vashem data, 200 Jews whose names are known died in Siberia, 2,931 died in Russia itself (not the Soviet Union as a whole), overwhelmingly in Soviet-controlled territory, while 448 died in Uzbekistan.
-Moreover, 134 Jews whose names are known died in Kazakhstan, 28 died in Turkmenistan Moreover, 134 Jews whose names are known died in Kazakhstan, etc.
+According to the Yad Vashem data, 200 Jews originally from Romania whose names are known died in Siberia, while 448 Jews originally from Romania whose names are known died in Uzbekistan.
+Moreover, 134 Jews Jews originally from Romania whose names are known died in Kazakhstan, while 28 died in Turkmenistan. etc.; the total number of dead Jews deported in 1941 whose names were known was 810.
+According to Dr. Avigdor Schachan, who wrote a book about the Transnistrian ghettos, and was himself brought up in the Bessarabian part of the present-day Chernivtsi Oblast of Ukraine, about 2,000 northern Bukovinian and 4,000 Bessarabian Jews were deported to the Soviet east in June 1941.
+This would mean that at least 13.5% of the Jews deported in 1941 died in the Soviet east.
+About half of the Jews deported from Bessarabia to the Soviet east survived and returned to Bessarabia, and the rest did not return, according to a source mentioned by Jean Ancel (Matathias Carp), the specialist on the Holocaust in Romania and Transnistria; however, Carp's estimate is not confirmed by other sources.
+According to some sources, most of the deportees of June 1941 from the Chernivtsi oblast, who were of many ethnicities, did not return from the Soviet east.
+However, the fragmentary, locality-by-locality, evidence indicates that most of the deportees from 1941 survived.